 Browsers like Chrome, Firefox, and Safari access the layer of internet data that traditional search engines such as Google, Bing, and Yahoo access.
 These browsers and search engines use indexes to find information.

 To access the dark web, users need specific browsers that can overcome the limitations of traditional browsers and search engines.
 These specialized browsers incorporate encryption and multiple server locations to maintain anonymity primarily because users can search for illicit information such as historical medical records or forums trading in illegal information.

-What is the value of PII and CD on the Dark Web?
+What is the value of payment card data on the Dark Web?